 Everyone should talk to their health care provider about their risk for breast cancer.

-- Screening for breast cancer is recommended for people assigned female at birth of average risk starting at age 40.
-If risk factors are present, screening may be needed before the age of 40.
-Please consult your doctor.
+- If risk factors are present, screening may be needed before the age of 40.
+Ask your health care provider for more information.

 - What does this screening look like?

-- For those ages 40 and older, regular screening mammograms should be administered at intervals based on risk factors (every one to two years).
+- For those ages 40 and older, regular screening mammogram should be administered at intervals based on risk factors (usually every one to two years).

-- For those at high-risk of breast cancer, an MRI and mammogram annually may be recommended.
+- For those at high risk of breast cancer, a breast MRI (magnetic resonance imaging) and mammogram annually may be recommended.

 - Under the Affordable Care Act (ACA), mammograms are covered by many insurances as part of preventive health care.
-Ask your doctor for more information.
+Ask your health care provider for more information.

-- The Breast and Cervical Cancer Control Navigation Program (BC3NP) provides breast cancer screening to low-income, uninsured individuals between the ages of 40 and 64 years and also assists insured individuals in scheduling mammograms if needed.
-For more information about the BC3NP, please call toll free 844-446-8727 or visit BC3NP to see if you qualify.
+- Breast & Cervical Cancer Control Navigation Program (BC3NP) provides breast cancer screening to low-income, uninsured individuals between the ages of 40 and 64 years and also assists insured individuals in scheduling mammogram if needed.
+For more information about the BC3NP, please call toll free 844-446-8727 (interpreters available) or visit BC3NP to see if you qualify.

 -